 There are three treatment rooms.
 Rooms will be rotated so that clients will not be seen back to back in the same room.
 If a room has been used, it will not be used again for at least one hour.
 The treatment rooms are cleaned after each client.
 The office is cleaned at lunch, after morning appointments, and at the close of the day, after afternoon appointments.
 We use hospital grade virucide.

-We have medical grade air filtration units to remove viruses and bacteria from the air.
+We have medical grade air filtration units to remove and kill viruses and bacteria from the air.

 We are using UVC light which actively kills viruses and bacteria on surfaces.